JobJPJoseph/Update-ReadMe/README.md

 # source-control-demo

-## Main branch

 ## New Branch

-This update will be made on the **new branch** of the repository.
+This update will be made on the **second branch** of the repository.
+The purpose of this is to re-enforce what we learned.
 When we are finished making the changes, we will merge the new branch to the main branch.

-This is the **main branch** of the repository.
- If this was an app in production, this would likely be the brach that would be deployed for the public.